 7) Re-Target, Re-visit and Revise your Digital Campaigns

 You could sum much of this article up in the advice, “be strategic.”
-But I want to be sure to point out, sometimes the hardest thing to do is know when to steer the ship.
+I want to be sure to point out.
+Sometimes the hardest thing to do is know when to steer the ship and shift focus.
 Campaigns will fall flat, new social media platforms will launch, some will decline, and new tools will become available.
 You must be ready to change.
 Accept these when it makes sense, and when your conversion rate declines or your success declines don’t stick with something just because it brings some success.
 It’s probably you and it is always repairable.

 Surround yourself with smart marketing experts that understand how to build a sales funnel.
-Through retargeting campaigns and case studies that designate where you’re next opportunity lies.
-Don’t be afraid to try it and equally afraid to change course.
+Ensure you are not afraid to reset your advertising campaign and case perform studies that designate where your gaps may be.
+Don’t be afraid to try it and or afraid to course correct.

 I’ve talked enough it’s time to get started.
 Put some or all of these practices in place whether you have no marketing department, a current marketing team, or a stale campaign.
 Use these tips to evaluate your current marketing health.
 Take a swing, get on base and begin seeing the benefits of taking this approach to your next digital marketing campaign.
 If you still feel lost, or want someone to evaluate your digital marketing campaign, let the experts at Lane Digital Marketing take a look.